shelfworthy/django-bouncer/readme.md

     MIDDLEWARE_CLASSES = (
         #...
-        'bouncer.middleware.MembersOnly',
+        'bouncer.middleware.MembersOnlyMiddleware',
     )

-the middleware uses the following settings from your settings file (if they exist):
+the middleware uses the following settings from your settings file:

 ### OPEN_TO_PUBLIC_VIEWS